RosenNX6/zmk-config-smallwave/README.md

-## Welcome to smallwave's ZMK config
+## Welcome to the smallwave ZMK config

 **Are you trying to understand how I did what I did?**